centrica-engineering/nucleus-docs/docs/community/contribute-to-nucleus.md

 Here are a few tips and tricks on how to make things as fast as possible:

 - The best and quickest way is for you and your team to own as much of the work as possible.
 This way you do not depend on the availability of any other team to pick up the work.
 But do not worry, we can support you along the way if you need us.
-- Check that there isn't a proposal for the piece of work you have in mind already.
-You can find all the proposals [on the kanban board](https://github.com/ConnectedHomes/nucleus/projects/6) and see their status.
+- Check that there isn't a Proposal for the piece of work you have in mind already.
+You can find all the Proposals [on the kanban board](https://github.com/ConnectedHomes/nucleus/projects/6) and see their status.
 - Share your design ideas as early and as often as possible with the community.
 You can do that on our Teams channels, or in the Drop-in Clinique sessions.
 This will help refine your design to make sure it works for the wider community.
 - If you are designing an improvement to a component, make sure you are using the existing version first if it can do the job.
 That will give you a control version and benchmark to test your design against and see if it adds value by improving the experience/key metrics.
 - The proposer is the driver.
 If you propose a change or an addition to Nucleus, you are the one who will be championing it.